Using Springdoc-openapi with resteasy-spring-boot

 Besides the above standard usages, here is an excellent presentation that shows the mixture usages of the MicroProfile OpenAPI and Swagger with Quarkus:

-The above example uses a mixture of the Swagger and MicroProfile OpenAPI: It uses the Swagger annotations in the code, and it uses the swagger-maven-plugin2 to generate the OpenAPI documentation.
+The above example uses a mixture of the Swagger and MicroProfile OpenAPI: It uses the Swagger annotations in the code, and it uses the swagger-maven-plugin[^swagger-maven-plugin] to generate the OpenAPI documentation.
 Because the generated OpenAPI documentation files(in both json and yaml formats) follow the OpenAPI specification, these generated files can be consumed by the MicroProfile OpenAPI module in the Quarkus.
 So the API information can be exposed during the server runtime.

-For Spring Boot3, it has a third-party project called springdoc-openapi.
+For Spring Boot[^spring-boot], it has a third-party project called springdoc-openapi.
 This project integrates Swagger with Spring Boot.
 It doesn’t use the MicroProfile OpenAPI in both generation and during server runtime, and this is what I want to try to integrate into resteasy-spring-boot and deploy it into a provisioned WildFly server to see if it works.
 Finally, I made this pull request:

 In the above pull request, the springdoc is added to the example, and the example is configured to be deployed into a provisioned WildFly server.
 In the example, the Swagger annotations are used in the resource classes, and the swagger-maven-plugin is used to generate the OpenAPI document files.